Rice Formula for processes with jumps and applications: Preliminaries and Main Result

 Next, observe that the random variable $J(t)$ does not need to have a density for each $t$, but, in case it does we have a more explicit result. \begin{corollary} If $J(t)$ has a continuous density $p_{J(t)}(x)$ for $t\in[0,T]$ and $x\in\R$, we can also write

 \end{corollary}

-Finally, a careful analysis of the proof of Theorem \ref{teo:nogauss} in Section 5 shows that the result in Theorem \ref{teo:nogauss} holds true whenever the law of the process $\Zc$, restricted to the subintervals $[\tau_i,\tau_{i+1}]$, conditioned to the paths of the jump process verifies the hypothesis $A1$ - $A4$.
+Finally, a careful analysis of the proof of Theorem \ref{teo:nogauss} in Section 6 shows that the result in Theorem \ref{teo:nogauss} holds true whenever the law of the process $\Zc$, restricted to the subintervals $[\tau_i,\tau_{i+1}]$, conditioned to the paths of the jump process verifies the hypothesis $A1$ - $A4$.
 Besides, $A3$ can be weakened assuming that the product of the conditional expectation and the density of $X(t)$ (or $Z(t)$ in Corollary \ref{cor:pzpj}) is continuous.

 We end this section specializing these results to the case where $\Zc$ is a Gaussian process, here, the hypothesis of continuity of the densities and of the conditional expectation may be released since they follow from the conditions of non-degeneracy of the distribution of $Z(t)$, $t\in[0,T]$, and on the regularity of the paths.
 Besides, the ingredients in the formulas are computable explicitly. \begin{corollary} Let $\Zc$ be a Gaussian process with $C^1$ paths such that for every $t$ the distribution of $Z(t)$ is non-degenerated, assume further that $\Jc$ is a pure jump process independent from $\Zc$ with finite intensity of jumps.
-Then the result of Theorem \ref{teo:nogauss} hold true. \end{corollary}

-\begin{corollary} Under the hypothesis of Corollary \ref{theorem:gaussdensity}, if $\Zc$ has constant variance, in particular if it is stationary, then the formula for the continuous crossings reduces to:
+Then the result of Theorem \ref{teo:nogauss} holds true. \end{corollary} \begin{corollary} Under the hypothesis of Corollary \ref{theorem:gaussdensity}, if in addition $\Zc$ is stationary, then the formula for the continuous crossings reduces to:

-\end{corollary} Here we used the well known fact that for a centered Gaussian process, having constant variance implies the independence of the process and its derivative at each point.